Javi Gracia: Málaga

-Gracia was named the new manager of Málaga CF on 30 May 2014.
+Gracia was named the new manager of Málaga on 30 May 2014.
 During his two-year tenure, he led the team to the ninth and eighth position, respectively.

 Rubin Kazan

-Before the start of the 2016–17 season, Gracia joined FC Rubin Kazan.
+Before the start of the 2016–17 season, Gracia joined Rubin Kazan.
 After only achieving a ninth-place finish in the Russian Premier League, he left the club by mutual consent.

 Watford

 On 21 January 2018, Gracia was named the new head coach of Watford on an 18-month contract following the dismissal of Marco Silva.
 His first game in charge took place six days later, in a 1–0 away loss against Southampton in the fourth round of the FA Cup.

-In the 2018–19 campaign, Gracia again coached the team to safety in the Premier League, also taking them to the final of the FA Cup for the first time in 35 years, and for only the second time in the club's history.
+In the 2018–19 campaign, Gracia again coached the team to safety in the Premier League, the 11th place being their highest since 1986–87, and took them to the final of the FA Cup for the first time in 35 years and for only the second time in the club's history.
 He was sacked on 7 September 2019, after a poor start to the season saw them bottom with just one point.

 Valencia

-Gracia returned to Spain's top division on 27 July 2020, agreeing to a two-year deal at Valencia CF. The following 3 May, after a 3–2 home defeat to Barcelona that left the side in 14th place, he was dismissed.
+Gracia returned to Spain's top division on 27 July 2020, agreeing to a two-year deal at Valencia.
+The following 3 May, after a 3–2 home defeat to Barcelona that left the side in 14th place, he was dismissed.

 Al Sadd

-On 7 December 2021, Gracia was hired by Al Sadd SC in the Qatar Stars League, after his compatriot Xavi had left for Barcelona; he signed until 2023 with the option of one more year.
-The following 21 February, the team retained their title with an 8–2 win over Al Ahli SC.
+On 7 December 2021, Gracia was hired by Al Sadd in the Qatar Stars League, after his compatriot Xavi had left for Barcelona; he signed until 2023 with the option of one more year.
+The following 21 February, the team retained their title with an 8–2 win over Al Ahli.
 He then left and was replaced by a third Spaniard, Juan Manuel Lillo.

 Leeds United

 On 21 February 2023, Gracia returned to England and its top flight after replacing the sacked Jesse Marsch at the helm of Leeds United.
 The club announced the contract would be "flexible" but did not elaborate on that statement, further saying Gracia's appointment would be subject to the issuance of a work permit.
 His debut took place four days later, a 1–0 home win over Southampton.

+Gracia was sacked on 3 May 2023, leaving the side 17th on the table with four fixtures remaining.
+He defended his record, noting that he had taken the team out of the relegation zone and had earned more points in his 11 games than four clubs around them.

+Return to Watford

+On 8 October 2025, Gracia returned to Watford for a second spell after Paulo Pezzolano was dismissed.